 Challenges Faced by Student-Run Journals

-Forty-six percent of journals had editorial boards with some to no background in the subject area of manuscripts they were assigned (Figure 6), and 85% of journals were run by students completing their undergraduate degree (Table 1, Appendix A).
-To maintain the credibility of the peer-review system, all but one journal also had senior researcher reviewers, which included graduate students, postdoctoral fellows, and faculty members, assess papers after evaluation by student editors.
+Forty-six percent of journals had editorial boards with some to no background in the subject area of the manuscripts they were assigned (Figure 6), and 85% of journals were run by students completing their undergraduate degrees (Table 1, Appendix A).
+To maintain the credibility of the peer-review system, all but one journal asked senior researcher reviewers, who included graduate students, postdoctoral fellows, and faculty members, to assess manuscripts after evaluation by student editors.

-Despite active promotion and marketing to student readers and writers, some student-run journals have encountered challenges in outreach: 65% of respondents stated they found gathering manuscripts submissions at least slightly challenging and 42% of journals found recruiting reviewers at least slightly challenging.
-Additionally, 38% of journals found management transitions to be at least slightly challenging (Figure 7).
-Fewer interinstitute journals than single-institute journals reported challenges in recruiting reviewers (33% vs. 53%), gathering manuscripts (33% vs. 65%) and transitioning managers (33% vs. 47%) (Figure 8).
+Despite active promotion and marketing to student readers and writers, some student-run journals encountered challenges in outreach: 65% of respondents found gathering manuscripts submissions at least slightly challenging, and 42% found recruiting reviewers at least slightly challenging.
+Additionally, 38% of journals found management transitions at least slightly challenging (Figure 7).
+Fewer interinstitute journals than single-institute journals reported challenges in recruiting reviewers (33% versus 53%), gathering manuscripts (33% versus 65%), and transitioning managers (33% versus 47%) (Figure 8).

 Growth of Student-Run Journals

 Student-run journals present an exciting platform to further engage students in research, scholarly writing, and critical appraisal.
-It appears most student-run journals have focused on expanding within their institutions rather than the broader scientific community.
-Student-run journals are also largely using social media to promote their journals and gather new submissions.
-This strategy is logical, given that most institutional journals target only students at their respective institutions.
-We expect to see continued growth and development of student-run journals within their institutions as they gain recognition and readership.
+Most student-run journals appear to have focused on expanding within their institutions rather than the broader scientific community.
+Student-run journals were also largely using social media to promote their journals and invite new submissions.
+This strategy is logical, given that most institutional journals targeted only students at their respective institutions.
+In addition, we expect to see continued growth and development of student-run journals within their institutions as they gain recognition and readership.
 We also expect the use of social media to promote both student-run journals and traditional journals to grow, considering the increasing engagement of young scientists and students who frequently use social media in publishing.
-Given student-run journals’ use of social media, Altmetric, which captures attention a paper receives across a range of online platforms including social media, is perhaps a better tool for measuring readership of these journals than the traditional impact factor.
-The development of these journals can benefit the scientific community by promoting critical appraisal and scholarly writing skills in students and encouraging students to pursue careers in research.
-These journals should help better equip the next generation of scientists to communicate their research and critically read scientific literature.
+Because of student-run journals’ use of social media, Altmetric (which captures the attention a paper receives across a range of online platforms including social media) is perhaps a better tool for measuring readership of these journals than the traditional impact factor.
+These journals can benefit the scientific community by promoting scholarly writing and critical-appraisal skills in students and encouraging students to pursue careers in research.
+These journals should help better equip the next generation of scientists to communicate their research and critically read the scientific literature.

 Challenges Student-Run Journals Face

-Despite the recent growth of these journals, a large number of journals continue to face challenges in recruiting faculty reviewers and student editors with sufficient background knowledge.
-To tackle the gap in student editor knowledge, some journal respondents state editorial board members usually do independent research before reviewing manuscripts assigned to them.
-While this is helpful to assist student editor comprehension of the manuscript, there is still no guarantee student editors have the experience to sufficiently fulfill the role of an editor.
-A few journals have instituted mandatory training for new student editors, which may be a better way of preparing student editors for the role.
-Almost all journals only use their student editors in initial manuscript screening and editing before sending the manuscript to a senior researcher for peer review.
+Despite the recent growth of these journals, a large number continue to face challenges in recruiting faculty reviewers and student editors with sufficient background knowledge.
+To tackle the gap in student-editor knowledge, some journal respondents stated that editorial board members usually performed independent research before reviewing manuscripts assigned to them.
+Although this was helpful to assist student-editors’ comprehension of the manuscripts, it was no guarantee that student editors had the experience to sufficiently fulfill the role of an editor.
+A few journals have instituted mandatory training for new student editors, which may be a better way of preparing them for the role.
+At almost all journals, initial manuscript screening and editing was conducted by student-editors before the work was sent to a senior researcher for peer review.

-It can also be difficult to find senior researchers to review papers, considering many of these journals are new and may not have established credibility at their institutions.
+It can also be difficult to find senior researchers to review manuscripts, considering that many of these journals are new and may not have established credibility at their institutions.
 Increasing involvement of senior researchers as advisors may ameliorate many of these challenges.
-Senior researcher involvement can lend student-run journals more credibility, create greater connections with potential reviewers, act as a stable form of management, and also help to promote journals to their students.
-Unfortunately, inducing senior researchers to commit their time to advise student-run journals can be difficult.
+Senior-researcher involvement can lend student-run journals more credibility, create greater connections with potential reviewers, provide a stable form of management, and promote journals to their students.
+Unfortunately, inducing senior researchers to commit their time to advise student-run journals can be challenging.

 Interinstitute journals may face fewer challenges than single-institute journals because of a larger target population and improved access to faculty and resources at various institutions.
-However, only three interinstitute journals responded to our survey; therefore, their responses may not be representative of the entire population.
+However, only three interinstitute journals responded to our survey; therefore, their responses may not represent the entire population.

-Importantly, our identification of journals may have been influenced by selection bias as we only included journals that are currently active.
-Journals established further in the past are less likely to be currently active, and therefore their exclusion may have skewed the data to show a greater growth in journals recently.
-We did not include inactive journals as they often lack electronic records of existence and are thus difficult to comprehensively study.
+Importantly, our identification of journals may have been influenced by selection bias, as we included only journals that were currently active.
+Journals established further in the past were less likely to be currently active, and therefore their exclusion may have skewed the data to show a greater growth in journals recently.
+We did not include inactive journals as they often lack electronic records of existence and are thus difficult to study comprehensively.

-In response to questions pertaining to student editors and reviewers, it was evident student journals had varied opinions about the roles of editors and reviewers.
+Personnel at student journals had varied opinions about the roles of editors and reviewers.
 A few journals saw the two as completely distinct, as is more common in traditional journals, whereas many saw the two terms as interchangeable.
-“Reviewer” and “editor” may have been used as synonyms because student editors are taking on some of the responsibilities traditionally assigned to reviewers, and sometimes act as both when a reviewer cannot be found.
+Reviewer and editor may have been used as synonyms because student editors were taking on certain responsibilities traditionally assigned to reviewers and sometimes acting as both when a reviewer could not be found.
 Thus the line between the two roles may actually be blurred for many student-run journals.

 Future Directions in Scientific Publishing and Editing

-In order to tackle the challenges student-run journals currently face, we suggest journals increase faculty involvement and begin to pool their resources and expertise with other journals.
-We also expect an increasing number of interinstitute student-run journals, facilitated by the role of organizations like the Council of Science Editors and Society for Scholarly Publishing in encouraging and facilitating interinstitute collaborations.
-Given the proper resources and support, innovation and leadership in scholarly publication through student-run journals has great potential for promoting better scientific communication.
+To tackle the challenges student-run journals currently face, we suggest journals increase faculty involvement and begin to pool their resources and expertise with other journals.
+We expect an increasing number of interinstitute student-run journals, facilitated by the role of organizations such as the Council of Science Editors and Society for Scholarly Publishing in encouraging and facilitating interinstitute collaborations.
+Given the proper resources and support, innovation and leadership in scholarly publication through student-run journals have great potential for promoting better scientific communication.

 Conflicts of Interest

-The authors of this manuscript serve on STEM Fellowship Journal’s (SFJ’s) editorial board.
-SFJ is an open-access, student-run, peer-reviewed journal that publishes undergraduate and high school STEM scholarly research and was one of the survey respondents.
+The authors of this manuscript serve on the editorial board of the STEM Fellowship Journal’s (SFJ’s).
+This publication is an open-access, student-run, peer-reviewed journal that publishes undergraduate and high school STEM scholarly research and was one of the survey respondents.